liudesign/codeLouisville-jqMod/README.md

 #JQuery Basics
-### Where all the jQuery exercises and challenges would go.
+* Where all the jQuery exercises and challenges would go *

 ###Notes
 - things to add, what was learned